 Even though there are various methods available to measure the pulse rate.
-However these methods are not accurate , so that we can not use these methods in diagnosis of major cardiovascular diseases.
-A more precise method of determining pulse rate involves the use of an electrocardiograph or ECG.
+However these methods are not exact , so that we can not use these methods in diagnosis of major cardiovascular diseases.
+A more precise method of determining pulse rate involves the use of an electrocardiogram or ECG.

 Even though if we use the ECG for Heart rate measurement ,some times its is not feasible to check pulse rate in newborns or in the elders, whose has sensitive skin, which could be damaged by frequent attachment and removal of ECG leads.

 Now there is a new way to measure Heart rate without damaging body skin.
 Researchers at MIT’s Computer Science and Artificial Intelligence Laboratory have developed a new algorithm that can accurately measure the heart rates of people depicted in ordinary digital video by analyzing imperceptibly small head movements.

 Even though with naked eyes human head looks steady, seems shaking when observes under zooming at 10x and visualize with the assistance of ultra slow motion technology, it keeps shaking due to the rush of blood in head along with the heart contractions.

 How Algorithm works:

 Guha Balakrishnan, a graduate student in MIT’s Department of Electrical Engineering and Computer Science, and his two advisers — John Guttag, the Dugald C. Jackson Professor of Electrical Engineering and Computer Science and director of MIT’s Data-Driven Medicine Group depicted working of algorithm as below

 The algorithm works by combining several techniques common in the field of computer vision.